ADHD in the Post-Secondary Education System

 Students in post-secondary education that have ADHD, or think they may have ADHD please also access information under Getting Started – Adolescent/Post-Secondary.
 If your medical professional will be writing a report required by your post-secondary institution outlining your need for accommodations, please print out and give them the chart and instructions below.

 Post-secondary institutions and decision makers: Please access these two documents; Key messages on ADHD reporting to post-secondary educational institutions of impairments by medical experts.
 Please also access the complete paper, Understanding ADHD as a Disability in the Post-Secondary Environment

-Medical Professional and post-secondary Institutions: For a detailed list of appropriate accommodations linked to specific impairments please access ADHD Symptoms and Impairments in the Post-Secondary Environment/Appropriate Accommodations
+Medical Professional and post-secondary Institutions: For a detailed list of appropriate accommodations linked to specific impairments please access Post-secondary Accommodations